Level dynamics and avoided level crossings in driven disordered quantum dots: Conclusions

-In the last section we investigated the statistical properties of the avoided level crossings, playing important role in near adiabatic non-equilibrium processes.
-In a similar way, almost perfect agreement was found between the RMT results and the disordered models.
+In the third section we investigated the statistical properties of the avoided level crossings, playing important role in near adiabatic non-equilibrium processes.
+In a similar way, almost perfect agreement was found between the RMT results and the disordered models within the obtained regime determined by the threshold values of $L/\xi$ and $L/\xi_V$.
 Considering the size and disorder dependences of the LZ parameters we found agreement for the gap for both the two-dimensional models and the RMT results scaling with the inverse of the number of energy levels while insensitivity to disorder strength was observed.
-For the slope and the average number of the avoided crossings, however, different scalings were observed.
-While the number of the avoided crossings was found to grow according to the square root of the system size for RMT and the on-site model, it scaled with the number of energy levels in the potential model.
-As far as the disorder dependence of the anticrossing number is concerned, in the on-site model linear growth, while in the potential model insensitivity were observed up to numerical precision.
-For the scalings of the slope the same behavior was displayed as for the variance of the velocity statistics.
-Despite the different scalings, we concluded our discussion with the fact that the natural time and velocity units matched the ones predicted by size and disorder strength independent Landau-Zener transition rates, implying universal slowly driven dynamics.
+The slope exhibited the same scalings as the velocity, i.e. independence of both the disorder strength and the system size for the potential model, while linear growth with the disorder and inverse scaling with the system size for the on-stie model.
+Finally, the average number of avoided crossings increased with the number of levels and the system size for the potential and on-site model, respectively, while insensitivity and linear growth was observed with respect to the disorder in the potential and on-site model, respectively.
+Despite the different scalings, we concluded this discussion with the fact that the natural time and velocity units matched the ones predicted by size and disorder strength independent Landau-Zener transition rates, implying universal slowly driven dynamics.
+For verifying the latter claim we performed numerical simulations for the slowly driven case, with dimensionless velocity $\tilde v\lesssim1$, for the time-evolution of a single fermion initially prepared at zero energy.
+The results faithfully mirrored the predictions, that is the instantaneous occupation probabilities and the time-evolution of its broadening showed diffusion like behavior falling on a universal curve independently of the disorder and potential strength, system size and the symmetry class.

 Our findings for the level dynamics in two-dimensional disordered systems can be extended in many natural ways.
-To say the least, localization properties and spacing statistics of the Floquet eigenstates and quasi energies in cyclic drivings or criticality analysis of the instantaneous eigenstates at the localization-delocalization transition in the potential model for the GSE ensemble can also provide a fruitful perspective for future research.
+To say the least, localization properties and spacing statistics of the Floquet eigenstates and quasi energies in cyclic drivings or finite size scaling analysis of the localization length and critical disorder in the potential model for the GSE ensemble can also provide a fruitful perspective for future research.
+Further tests could also be performed verifying the agreement with RMT, for instance in terms of the fidelity susceptibility capturing directly the localization characteristics of the eigenstates~\cite{FidSusc1,FidSusc2}.